 6. The previous paragraph does not apply to the consumer.

-9. No complaints can be made about:
+9. No complaints are possible about:

-b. discolorations and slight color deviations;
+b. discolourations and minor mutual color deviations;

 Article 10: Guarantees